da5nsy/ReproducibleResearch/episodes/step2TidyFiles.md

 ---
-title: 'Step 2 - Keeping your files Tidy and Organized'
+title: 'Step 2 - Keeping your files Tidy and Organised'
 teaching: 30
 exercises: 1
 ---

-Build your knowledge trust when sharing with collaborators or publication with well organized datasets.
+Build your knowledge trust when sharing with collaborators or publication with well organised datasets.
 This also saves time in data cleaning, and ensures analysis pipelines are robust.

 Let's look at a few concepts that can help.